lambdablockchain/lambda-node/src/seeder/README.md

 Generate Seed Lists
 -------------------

-Bitcoin-seeder is also be used to generate the seed lists that are compiled into every Bitcoin Cash Node release.
+Lambda-seeder is also be used to generate the seed lists that are compiled into every Lambda Node release.
 It produces the `dnsseed.dump` files that are used as inputs to the scripts in [contrib/seeds](/contrib/seeds) to generate the seed lists.
 To generate seed lists, the seeder should be run continuously for 30 days or more.